hlesesne/small-messenger/README.md

 # iMessage-Style ChatGPT PWA

 A Progressive Web App that replicates the visual and interactive style of iMessage while providing a seamless interface to ChatGPT.
-Perfect for discreet AI assistance in public spaces.

 ## Features